 Does Indies United have a Facebook page?

 On the public page, we ask that you do not post self-promotional material except in the appropriate genre promotion.
-We have 23 rotating genre options to choose from.
-Each day, Indies United will have a theme for the day, it might be "authors that inspired me" or "self-help books that changed my life" and we will encourage readers and authors to participate in the discussions.
+We have 31 rotating genre options to choose from.
 We will also do author spotlights for a variety of reasons and will share articles, blog tours, discount specials from our authors, and other things that might interest our readers.
-In addition, we will host a weekly blog takeover for our authors to interact with readers.

 Where else does Indies United have a social media presence?

-In addition to Facebook, Twitter, Instagram, and YouTube, we are also on Linkedin and Pinterest.
+In addition to Facebook, Twitter Instagram, and YouTube, we are also on TikTok, Snapchat, Linkedin, and Pinterest.
 Other social media sites may be added in the future as trends change.

 How many followers does Indies United have on social media?

-We are a new company, and as such, our following is still being built, but collectively we currently have a reach of around half a million followers through our co-operative.
+We currently have a reach of around half a million followers through our co-operative.
 We hope, with your help, to build something grand, but even the biggest tree had to start as an acorn, and that is where we are at right now.

 If I decide I want to leave Indies United, how do I do that?